afridi-cse/100-days-code-with-python/day-02/README.md

 # Program-9 :
   Write a Python program to get the maximum and minimum value in a dictionary.

-# Program-8 :
-   Write a Python program to map two lists into a dictionary.

-# Program-8 :
-   Write a Python program to map two lists into a dictionary.

-# Program-8 :
+# Program-10 :
-   Write a Python program to map two lists into a dictionary.
+  Write a Python program to remove duplicates from Dictionary.